Loukasx2/intro_to_ai_group_57/README.md

 ### Running the Project

-**Important Note:** This project has been tested only on Linux/Ubuntu environments and is known to have issues on Macs.
+**Important Note:** This project has been tested successfully only on Linux/Ubuntu and Windows environments and is known to have issues on Macs.

 This project is written in Python 3.
 Dependencies required to run the code are listed in a file named `requirements.txt`.
 You can install them using the following command: